 Research & Special Projects

-The HeliCat community is stronger today than it has ever been.
-Thank you for playing your role in making that happen.
-I'd especially like to highlight the important and thankless work of the board; Rob Rohn, Chris McNamara, Doug Feely, Beat Steiner, Jeff Honig and Mike Sadan.
-In looking to 2017 and beyond I see a bright future for our association and the helicopter and snowcat skiing industry in BC.
+The HeliCat community is as strong as it has ever been.
+Our membership, financial health, attendance at meetings and participation on committees are all strong evidence of this strength.
+Thank you for playing your role and making it all happen.
+I'd especially like to highlight the important and thankless work of the board; Rob Rohn, Chris McNamara, Doug Feely, Beat Steiner, Jeff Honig, Mike Sadan, Geoff Straight and Paul Osak.

 HeliCat Members* vs Non Members